 Another recipe from me!
 This one is super-easy, quick and a hit with the kids (and my husband!).
 Dare I say it, I think that these biscuit bars taste a lot like Hobnobs, minus the chocolate (a much-loved shop-bought sweet oat biscuit for those of you outside of the UK).
 This recipe is based on… Continue reading Oaty Biscuit Bars

 A brilliant post by Rhiann from My Brain Lesion and Me about the isolation and loneliness of chronic illness.
-I completely understand how she feels, though it makes me feel very lucky indeed that I can still manage to get out of the house, perhaps not so easily or regularly or to do the things the… Continue reading Being a Prisoner to Chronic Illness
+I completely understand how she feels, though it makes me feel very lucky indeed that I can still manage to get out of the house, perhaps not so easily or regularly or to do the things the ‘old me’ used to enjoy, but I can nonetheless.

 I can't believe it, but a whole year has gone past since I first started blogging.
 I initially started writing as I was (and still am!) dealing with a lot of struggles and emotions in regards to my multiple sclerosis.
 I am pleased to say that blogging has not only become very cathartic for me,… Continue reading One year ‘Blogiversary’!